atlassian/github-for-jira/SUPPORT.md

   ![Unmapped deployment environments](./docs/images/unmapped-deployment-environments.png)

-  Next, you add both `random` and `develop` (NOTE: this has recently been added to the app's deployment mapping) to upir development environment mapping, and move `new` from development to staging.
+  Next, you add both `random` and `develop` (NOTE: this has recently been added to the app's deployment mapping) to your development environment mapping, and move `new` from development to staging.
 However, despite checking the steps in the answer above, when you visit the Deployments page, you still see the same thing.

   This is because the Deployments page is set to a default time range of 'Quarter'.
 This means that once you associate a deployment to an environment, or to none, it will remain that way for a duration of 3 months (until the initial connection falls outside this window).
 You can refine your deployment timeline by changing the value in the drop-down to only reflect the time period where your most recent .jira/config files were merged to main.